Financial Advisors, Attorneys and Accountants Working Together to Build a Unified Financial Plan

 Find Advisors that Don’t Mind Working with other Advisors

-Well, the good news is that you really don’t need to do any of that, although it’s always good for your team to be in the same room every couple of years, but you don’t need to worry about that right now.
+Well, the good news is that you really don’t need to do any of that, although it’s always good for your team to be in the same room every couple of years.
 Your first step should be to make sure you’re employing advisors who don’t mind working with other advisors.
 When selecting your team, make it clear that part of your hiring criteria depends upon their willingness to work with the rest of your team.

 Set Expectations Early

 As the client, it’s your job to set the expectation of having your advisors work as a team.
 When you meet with each one, share the contact information of the other advisors and emphasize your expectation that they work closely with each other.
 You might want to hold a meeting to introduce the entire team and share what each advisor does.
-If each advisor is located in a different part of the country, use a program like Google Hangouts or Join.me.
+If each advisor is located in a different part of the country, a virtual meeting can be scheduled online.
 In this meeting, your team will need to dispel misconceptions, hash out roles, and make sure your goals are understood.